Article paru dans la revue Design Issues, Volume XXII, Number 1, Winter 2006, P. 46-60.

 4 – Under the Presidency of Jacques Viénot, the members of l’Institut d’Esthétique Industrielle were asked to establish a Charter of Industrial Aesthetics.
 The main rules of this Charter were published in volume no.7 of the Esthétique Industrielle revue (2nd trimester, 1952).

-5 – I’ve devoted my monographic research to Jacques Viénot (Master in research, “Histoire et critique des arts”, Université de Rennes 2, 2004).
+5 – I’ve devoted my monographic research to Jacques Viénot (DEA in research, “Histoire et critique des arts”, Université de Rennes 2, 2004).
 The research largely has applied on documents from private archives, Jacques Viénot’s many writings and numerous interviews with Jacques’ son, Henri Viénot.
 The systematic study of the magazines he founded, in particular Art present (13 issues between 1945 and 1950) and Esthétique Industrielle (37 issues between 1951 and his death in 1959) have been precious sources of information.

 6 – DIM stands for Décoration Intérieure Moderne “Modern Interior Decoration” and also for Décore-Installe-Meuble “Décor-Installation-Furniture”.
 This company undertook only prestigious orders.
-An article appearing in Le décor d’aujourd’hui “Décor Today” in 1953 mentioned that DIM had undertaken the interior decoration for the Queen of Roumania, the Queen of Greece, the Prince of Wales and the King of Afganistan.
-The 2nd volume of the revue Ce Temps-ci “Our Epoch” (created in 1928 by Jacques Viénot of which 12 volumes would appear between this date and 1931), presented the model of a bedroom for the Queen of Afganistan which was reminiscent of the sumptuous décors for the film l’Inhumaine by Marcel l’Herbier (1923).
+An article appearing in Le décor d’aujourd’hui “Décor Today” in 1953 mentioned that DIM had undertaken the interior decoration for the Queen of Roumania, the Queen of Greece, the Prince of Wales and the King of Afghanistan.
+The 2nd volume of the revue Ce Temps-ci “Our Epoch” (created in 1928 by Jacques Viénot of which 12 volumes would appear between this date and 1931), presented the model of a bedroom for the Queen of Afghanistan which was reminiscent of the sumptuous décors for the film l’Inhumaine by Marcel l’Herbier (1923).
 The décor for this film was carried out partly by the architect Robert Mallet-Stevens and the artist Fernand Léger.
 The film was a manifesto for modern decorative art.

 7 – In the first part of the monograph, I have outlined the engagements undertaken by Jacques Viénot and the functioning of his company within the context of the creation of the Union for Modern Artists in 1929 and also in the context of the ideological debates that were occuring within the Society of Artists and Decorators.
 These debates were particularly virulent at the time of the grand International Exhibition of Decorative and Industrial arts in 1925 in Paris.